Xpktro/contest-scorer/DESIGN.md

 If present in the configuration file, the following rules will be applied, which will validate/filter the each participant/submission:

 - Special rules (after the initial validation):
-  - 'minimumContacts': Contacts can only be valid if the participant has appeared in the contest at least a given number of times.
+  - 'minimumContacts': **Validation-level rule** that removes participants who don't appear in enough logs across the contest.
+A participant must be contacted by at least this many different stations to be eligible for scoring.
+Each participant log counts as one appearance regardless of how many times they appear in that log.
+This rule also enables "missing participants" - stations that don't submit logs but can still award points if they appear in enough logs.
 Params: 5
   - 'blacklist': (Defined one level over the rule set).
 Exclude specific callsigns from receiving or awarding points and from appearing in the final ranking.
 Params: ['callsign1', 'callsign2']
   - 'allowMissingParticipants': (Defined one level over the rule set).
 Controls whether contacts with stations that did not submit a log should be validated and scored.
 When true, contacts with missing participants are accepted and scored.
 When false (or not specified), contacts with missing participants are rejected.
 Params: true/false